Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

 Sue: The plane on the ground had silver engines but the plane in the air has black engines.
 Oh, why do I even care?

-The Doctor programmes the flight computer and the plane enters the time contour.
-It vanishes and reappears.
+The Doctor programmes the flight computer and the plane enters a time contour.

 Sue: It’s like that film with the Navy in it.
-You know, when their boat goes back in time.
+You know, where their boat goes back in time.

-Sue: This is more like The Philadelphia Light Experiment.
+Sue: Yes, but this is more like The Philadelphia Light Experiment.

 Sue: Yes it is!
-Even the Doctor fell asleep on the TARDIS floor during this episode.
+Even the Doctor fell asleep during this episode.
 Leave while you still can!

-The Doctor manages to trap the Master on the planet Xeraphas.
+The Doctor traps the Master on the planet Xeraphas.

 The Doctor hopes it will be for good this time.